surajsahesspl/typescript/CHALLENGES.md

 - **Type Inference**: While TypeScript's type inference is powerful, it sometimes led to unexpected behaviors that were hard to debug.

+- **Union and Intersection Types**: The behaviour of Union and Intersection types while: Creating objects and Accessing object properties.